TheisGregersen/Covid-19-DE/README.md

   <p>
 As many other nations the german government tried to prevent Covid-19 spreading out of control by enforcing some regulations.
 In the visual below the five most important regulations are noted by date together with the data of daily occurences of Covid-19; both new cases, deaths and recoveries.
 It appears that around end March early April the number of new cases started declining and could be seen as an outcome of the initiatives taken by the government.
 On the 15th of April the government declared a small success in stopping the spread and immediately it can be seen there is a small increase in daily cases.
 This however, is not to be seen as a direct consequence of the announcement, as it usually takes more than a few days from catching the virus to showing symptons.
 The same pattern can be seen on the days following the 20th of April where shops again were allowed to open up. </p>

-<iframe src="https://theisgregersen.github.io/Covid-19-DE/Overview_byday.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"> </iframe>
+<iframe src="https://theisgregersen.github.io/Covid-19-DE/Overview_byday.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0" title="A cute kitten"> </iframe>

 ## Test af Victor
 ![gif](animation.gif)